nxrighthere/NetStack/README.md

 .AddShort(compressedRotation.c)
 .ToArray(buffer); // The length of the byte array should be at least data.Capacity for conversion

-// Get data length in bit buffer for sending through the network Console.WriteLine("Bit buffer length: " + data.Length);
+// Get a length of actual data in bit buffer for sending through the network Console.WriteLine("Bit buffer length: " + data.Length);

 // Reset bit buffer for further reusing